mtvs/eloquent-approval/README.md

-The following method adds two columns to the schema, one to store the _approval status_ named `approval_status` and another to store the _timestamp_ at which the last status update has occurred named `approval_at`.
+The following method adds two columns to the schema, one to store the _approval status_ named `approval_status` and another to store the _timestamp_ at which the last status update is occurred named `approval_at`.

 ```php
 $table->approvals()